 To achieve national impact, universities and communities have to get involved and create innovative solutions for deep-rooted problems.
 Professor Blair and the other volunteers are thankful for the donations that have made it possible to spotlight the potential of Community Kitchen.
 And, as Associate Professor Taylor says, “None of this would be possible without our donors.”

 The Community Kitchen model highlights the intersection between business, health care, and social work; something many people see as separate.
 Niagara University is allowing students from a variety of different sectors to work together to solve problems that affect their community in truly unique ways.
 But it’s not just the residents that benefit from this; the students are also learning, making connections, and creating socially-based businesses that can create change on a larger scale.
 The future of these Niagara University students is very bright, and so is the future of Community Kitchen.

 Do you want to be part of a meaningful project like Community Kitchen?
-Sign up for your free NobleHour account today to find volunteer opportunities near you!
+Find volunteer opportunities near you with NobleHour.